RasmussenLab/VAEs_for_biomedical_data_integration/README.md

 # VAEs for biomedical data integration

 ## Summary:
 This is the repository for the paper "On the use of VAEs for biomedical data integration".
 This is mostly intended to be a data repository, and it also contains a short tutorial on how to reproduce the main findings of the paper.
 For a detailed explanation of the Multiomics Variational Autoencoder (MOVE) we refer the reader to the MOVE repository (https://github.com/RasmussenLab/MOVE).
-Small code edits were added for this project, and therefore we also included a snapshot of MOVE's code at the time of running it.
+Small code edits were added for this project, which are described

 ![Main image](images/Image_main.png)